mcggEz/Library-Management-System-/README.md

 ✨ Features
 For Users:

-🔍 Search for books quickly and efficiently
+-Search for books quickly and efficiently

-💬 Submit feedback to help improve library services
+-Submit feedback to help improve library services

-📅 Reserve books and study rooms with ease
+-Reserve books and study rooms with ease

 For Staff:

-📊 Track user activity and performance
+-Track user activity and performance

-📈 Make data-driven decisions to optimize operations
+-Make data-driven decisions to optimize operations